Certified Spinning® Instructor & Personal Trainer

 The price can fluctuate between a friction or magnetic resistance system.
 Magnetic systems are more expensive than a friction system.
 Magnetic resistance bikes are more expensive to manufacturer, and therefore the expense is passed on to consumers.
 If you have a smaller budget, then a friction resistance system might be a better option.

-The best resistance system for you is the one that best fits your needs.
+However, the best resistance system for you is the one that best fits your needs.
 As you can see from our detailed comparison, many of the features rely on one another.
-Before making a purchase, make sure to take each type of
+Before making a purchase, make sure to take each type of bike for a test drive and determine which one works best for you.

 Thank you for your comment.
 Indeed, for this kind of health problem, recumbent bikes are usually suggested by physicians or other qualified health providers; the seated position of a recumbent bike puts less strain on your back.